“Stop doubting yourself, study hard, and make it happen”

 1. Take breaks from studying

 Brief study sessions allow and support the synapses present in your brain to process knowledge much more promisingly than jamming up lots of information in long continuous sessions.
-Avoid all-nighters, begin planning and reading early in the study period and try to create a study schedule.
+Avoid all-nighters, begin planning and reading early in the study period, and try to create a study schedule.
+Most of the time, we are a victim of the planning fallacy.
+Therefore, make a routine and follow that, so that you can take adequate breaks and study peacefully even when the exams are extremely near and avoid planning fallacy.

 2. Build a friendly atmosphere